-In case of an emergency call 911.
-Officers for nonemergency issues, animal control, after hours or on a weekend can be contacted at:
+Officers for non-emergency issues, animal control, after hours or on a weekend can be contacted at:

 Leavenworth County Dispatch

-The Basehor Police Department provides patrol services 24 hours a day, 7 days a week and 365 days a year.
-The primary duties for officers on patrol include neighborhood crime prevention, business and residential checks, traffic control and a variety of other tasks.
+The Basehor Police Department provides patrol services 24 hours a day, 7 days a week, and 365 days a year.
+The primary duties for officers on patrol include neighborhood crime prevention, business, and residential checks, traffic control, and a variety of other tasks.

-Per city ordinance all cats and dogs must be registered yearly.
+Per city ordinance, all cats and dogs must be registered yearly.
 The owner must provide proof of rabies vaccination and pay the fee of $5 per animal.
-Check, money order, Discover, MasterCard and Visa accepted (sorry, no cash).
-The City also has regulations that dictate how many animals are allowed per household, leash laws etc. For more information visit the Animal Control page.
+Check, money order, Discover, MasterCard, and Visa accepted (sorry, no cash).
+The City also has regulations that dictate how many animals are allowed per household, leash laws, etc. For more information visit the Animal Control page.

 Jessica KlinkenbergPolice Clerk

 Police DepartmentPhysical Address

 14610 Parallel Road Basehor KS 66007